dlystra/openshift-networking-examples/SNO - Agent Based - Bond - Static IP/README.md

 This is an example a OpenShift deployment with two NICs forming a bond.
 This uses the agent based installer to create a single node OpenShift cluster operating on dual NICs to form a single bond.
 A common use case for this configuration would be to create network redundancy and increase total bandwidth to the OpenShift node.

 ## Scenario
 The organization requires that all physical servers have physical network redundancy to their stacked top of rack switches in the datacenter.
 This will be accomplished forming a LACP bond from the OpenShift node to the the top of rack switches.
 The node interfaces eno1 and eno2 have been patched into each switch and configured as a LACP lag (802.3ad) on the switches to form the bond.
 The organization has supplied VLAN 10 (192.168.10.0/24) as the OpenShift machine network and designated 192.168.10.10 as the node IP address.
+The gateway for the 192.168.10.0/24 subnet is 192.168.10.1 and the DNS provider is 192.168.0.2.
 DHCP is not available in this org due to security requirements.

 ![ocp-sno-bond](https://github.com/dlystra/openshift-networking-examples/blob/main/SNO%20-%20Agent%20Based%20-%20Bond%20-%20Static%20IP/ocp-sno-bond.png)